PHI3003 : Phenomenology

 |Guided Independent Study||Independent study||1||100:00||100:00||Review lecture and other source material, prepare for small group teaching|

 Lectures provide students with broad introductions to various texts/thinkers/themes, while seminars provide the opportunity for closer textual engagement and discussions with lecturers/tutors and fellow students.

 The format of resits will be determined by the Board of Examiners

 Assessment Rationale And Relationship

-The essays test the ability to think creatively, self-critically and independently as well as managing one’s own work to set time limits.
-This assessment method also gauges the students’ ability to move between generalisation and appropriately detailed discussion, to cite relevant texts and interpret them adequately, to discover examples in support of or to challenge a position, and to distinguish between relevant and irrelevant considerations.
+Essays are based on the material covered in each semester and provide students with the opportunity to further research topics of interest.
+The essays test the ability to think creatively, self-critically and independently.
+This assessment method also gauges students’ ability to move between generalisation and appropriately detailed discussion, to cite relevant texts and interpret them adequately, to discover examples in support of or to challenge a position, and to distinguish between relevant and irrelevant considerations.